John Buckley (composer): Music

-John Buckley's output includes many commissions for solo instruments, chamber ensembles, choirs, bands and orchestra.
+John Buckley's output includes many commissions for solo instruments, chamber ensembles, choirs, bands and orchestras.
 His music has been widely performed and broadcast in Ireland and in more than fifty countries worldwide.
 He has represented Ireland at the Unesco International Rostrum of Composers on five occasions and at the 1990 Prix Italia.
 His music has also been performed at five ISCM festivals.

 Buckley's music does not adhere to any particular compositional school.
 He acknowledges the influence of Luciano Berio, Witold Lutoslawski, György Ligeti, and Olivier Messiaen.
 His harmonic approach is freely atonal; structurally, there is frequently a gradual build-up from initially very limited pitch material to large formal constructions.
 Many compositions work towards a climax in the fourth quarter of a piece and then return to initial pitch sequences.
 In a number of early works Buckley explored the Celtic myths of his native Ireland in orchestral scores such as Taller than Roman Spears (1977) and Fornocht do chonac thú (1980) and in small-scale works such as Oileáin (1979) for piano, Boireann (1983) for flute and piano, or I am Wind on Sea (1987) for mezzo-soprano and percussion (to be played by the singer).
 Later this aspect became less important for him.
 Works since the late 1980s display "a textural subtlety in marked contrast to the more robust sonorities explored in Buckley's earlier keyboard works", a "French refinement of sound, and an elevation of timbre as central characteristics" and "a concern with achieving a greater degree of formal unity" and "an exploration of analogies between sound and light".
 O'Leary (2013) described his style as "characterised by a broad harmonic idiom, contrasting consonance and dissonance in a non-tonal but strongly coloured soundworld".

 In 2010, Buckley arranged a number of Irish traditional songs for flute, some with harp, viola, percussion and string quartet.
-These are skilled and tasteful settings in a tonal harmonic language, quite unlike his original compositions (see Recordings below).
+These are settings in a tonal harmonic language, quite unlike his original compositions.